 Gallo encourages us to consider “wow” moments, introducing something novel or unexpected to pique interest.
-In a 2009 TED talk, Bill Gates released live mosquitos from a jar on stage to help engage his audience with his fight against malaria.
+In a 2009 TED Talk, Bill Gates released live mosquitos from a jar on stage to help engage his audience with his fight against malaria.
 It created, according to Gallo, “an immersive experience that played on their [the audience’s] emotions”.
 The human brain is easily bored.
-Overused, gimmicks run the risk of being cliched or distracting but, used well, the right prop can add real impact.
+Overused, gimmicks run the risk of being clichéd or distracting but, used well, the right prop can add real impact.

 Whatever we say to engage our audience’s emotions, we need to balance this pathos-based content with an eye to delivery.
 Mueck talks about a triangle of coherence, that happy state when our content, voice and body language are all in alignment when we’re presenting.

 If we’re communicating something poignant, speaking loudly and quickly or banging the lectern for effect is likely to undermine what we’re saying.
 If we want to rally the troops, looking at the floor or speaking quietly and slowly is unlikely to do the job.
-Practicing our coherence will reinforce what we’re saying and maximise its impact.
+Practising our coherence will reinforce what we’re saying and maximise its impact.

 And so to logos, the rationale behind our argument.
 This, for Aristotle, is “the proof provided by the words of the speech itself”.
 According to Sam Leith’s Words Like Loaded Pistols: